 Udemy is an expansive catalogue, filled with thousands of other topics besides web and technology, with prices ranging from free to hundreds of dollars.
 We would venture to say you could find just about anything you wanted to learn about on here.

-The vast number of courses available (around 65,000 at time of writing) does make it tricky to dig out the good stuff.
+Right now it's offering a pretty impressive Black Friday deal: it's knocked the price of several courses right down to £9.99 – many will usually set you back around £150-£200, so that's a mega discount.
+The vast number of courses available (over 80,000 at time of writing) does make it tricky to dig out the good stuff.

 Next page: eight more top online coding courses